-This post contains some amazing time-saving tips to help you and your team get the most out of Microsoft Teams.
+This post contains some amazing time-saving tips and tricks to help you and your team get the most out of Microsoft Teams.
 If you’d like to learn more about what Microsoft Teams is, then check out our Beginners Guide to Microsoft Teams.

 From basic user tips to more advanced features, as with most of Microsoft’s tools, there are always features you hadn’t realised were there that can save you time, make you more productive, or are just fun and cool.
 We hope we have covered a good few of them for you here.